x-govuk/govuk-eleventy-plugin/docs/markdown.md

 ### Nested blockquotes

-Blockquotes can be nested.
-Add a `>>` in front of the paragraph you want to nest.
+To nest blockquotes, add a `>>` in front of the paragraph you want to nest.

 ```markdown
 > Many forms of Government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.